adas1gupta/Leetcode/Trees/Recover-BST/README.md

  - The moment that node is found, then the second occurrence is when the current node is less than the previous node.
    - The current node is then the violating node.

+## Mistakes:
+ - When you change prev between the checks for first and second, you're changing what prev points to for the calculation for no reason.
+ - Keep it consistent.
+Keep it pushing p!

 ## 🧪 Code
 See `solution.py`